tuupola/micropython-mpu9250/README.md

     utime.sleep_ms(1000)
 ```

 By default the library returns 3-tuple of X, Y, Z axis values for either acceleration, gyroscope and magnetometer ie compass.
-Default units are `m/s^2`, `rad/s` and `uT`.
+Default units are `m/s^2`, `rad/s`, `uT` and `°C`.
 It is possible to also get acceleration values in `g` and gyro values `deg/s`.
 See the example below.
 Note that both the MPU6500 and the AK8963 drivers are available as separate classes.
 MPU9250 is actually a composite of those two.

 ```python
 import utime